 While considered a milder form of pemphigus, patients should still be aware of the possible complications related to IgA pemphigus.
 Patients placed on corticosteroid therapy should be counseled on the adverse effects of long-term steroid therapy, including osteoporosis and adrenal insufficiency.
 Care should be administered to open wounds that result from the blistering process of IgA pemphigus to avoid infection and scarring.
 As mentioned previously, patients diagnosed with IgA pemphigus are advised to undergo screening for hematologic diseases, especially patients who are elderly and those presenting with systemic symptoms.

 The dermatologist primarily manages IgA pemphigus.
 However, the disorder may be initially encountered by the primary care provider and nurse practitioner.
-Hence, appropriate referral is necessary.
+Hence, an appropriate referral is necessary.
 Because these patients are treated with corticosteroids, healthcare workers, including the pharmacist, must observe the patient for adverse effects likes osteoporosis, diabetes, cataracts, and infection.
 However, unlike IgG pemphigus, IgA pemphigus is often not controlled by steroids alone.
 Many studies have found the addition of dapsone to the treatment regimen to be far superior to just steroids.
 Pharmacists should review medication selection, check for interactions, and provide patient and family education.
 The main effect of dapsone in the treatment of IgA pemphigus is thought to be related to the suppression of neutrophilic infiltration found in the disease.
 Long-term treatment with dapsone should be observed for potential adverse effects, including hemolysis and methemoglobinemia.

 Relapses and remissions mark the long term outcome of IgA pemphigus.
 Overall the quality of life is poor, and some patients may develop other malignancies.
 [Level 5]